QuantConnect/lean-cli/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/lean)](https://pypi.org/project/lean/)
 [![Project Status](https://img.shields.io/pypi/status/lean)](https://pypi.org/project/lean/)

-**This CLI is still in development.
-Bugs may still occur and breaking changes may still happen before the first beta release on March 8th.
-Use with caution.**

 The Lean CLI is a cross-platform CLI aimed at making it easier to develop with the LEAN engine locally and in the cloud.

 Visit the [documentation website](https://www.quantconnect.com/docs/v2/lean-cli/getting-started/lean-cli) for comprehensive and up-to-date documentation.